ROCm/rocprofiler-sdk/source/docs/installation.md

 - OpenSUSE 15.4
 - RedHat 8.8

-Other OS distributions may be supported but are not tested.
+Other OS distributions may be supported but have yet to be tested.

 ### Identifying the Operating System